Provar

 For an AWS Authentication REST Connection, we can then use REST Requests to perform operations on AWS.
 We can create a bucket using a PUT method, setting the Resource URL to the bucket name and entering content in the Body with location configurations.

-After executing the above create bucket API through Provar, we can see the bucket created in AWS.
+After executing the REST API step through Automation, we can see the bucket created in AWS.

 sample of bucket created from AWS